Skip to content

 July 25, 2017 by Special Guest

-Our Central Scotland Untour has been running for almost a year now.
-We introduced it in fall of 2016 as the “Scotland Untour” but rechristened it Central Scotland this summer to make way for our newest offering in Inverness, the Scottish Highlands Untour.
+Our Central Scotland UnTour has been running for almost a year now.
+We introduced it in fall of 2016 as the “Scotland UnTour” but rechristened it Central Scotland this summer to make way for our newest offering in Inverness, the Scottish Highlands UnTour.

-From its inception, the (Central) Scotland Untour has gotten rave reviews, most notably for our staff person Val and for the friendliness of the Scots.
+From its inception, the (Central) Scotland UnTour has gotten rave reviews, most notably for our staff person Val and for the friendliness of the Scots.
 Here are some reviews directly from our guests there, from both 2016 and the first part of 2017.

 I hope their apartment info and other suggestions are helpful!